ksator/network-test-automation-demo/README.md

 # ANTA demo using an ATD lab

-- ANTA stands for **Arista Network Test Automation**
-- ATD stands for **Arista Test Drive**

 Here's the instructions to use ANTA with an ATD lab

 ## About ANTA

+ANTA stands for **Arista Network Test Automation**
 ANTA is a Python package to automate tests on Arista devices.
-The ANTA source code and documentation are in this repository https://github.com/arista-netdevops-community/network-test-automation
+The ANTA source code and documentation are in this repository https://github.com/ksator/network-test-automation

 ## Set up the ATD lab

+### About ATD

+ATD stands for **Arista Test Drive**

 ### Start an ATD instance